Alternate Job Titles: Underwriting Supervisor III, Level III Underwriting Supervisor

 This chart describes the expected percentage of people who perform the job of Underwriting Supervisor III that make less than that salary.
 For example 50% of the people who perform the job of Underwriting Supervisor III are expected to make less than the median.

 Oversees activities of the underwriting department.
-Provides supervision for a group of underwriters who review, analyze, and inspect insurance contracts.
+Provides supervision for a group of underwriters who review, analyze, and inspect insurance risk.
 Analyzes various rate plans utilizing a company's claims history to determine the appropriate rate plan and benefits costs.
 Must be familiar with regulations at the federal, state and local level.
-A level III supervisor has full authority and may be considered lower middle management.
-May require a bachelor's degree in area of specialty.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
+Typically requires a bachelor's degree.
 Typically reports to a manager or head of a unit/department.
+Supervises a group of primarily para-professional level staffs.
+May also be a level above a supervisor within high volume administrative/ production environments.
+Makes day-to-day decisions within or for a group/small department.
+Has some authority for personnel actions.
+Thorough knowledge of department processes.
+Typically requires 3-5 years experience in the related area as an individual contributor.
 View full job description